ahmedmujtba/CICD-with-Jenkins/ci-merge.md

 Additional steps are below:

-1. We will need to configure the `source code management` section for this task, after integrating your github repo, you'll need to change the `branches to build` to `dev.
-NOTE: add your repo name as `origin`.
+1. We will need to configure the `source code management` section for this task, after integrating your github repo, you'll need to change the `branches to build` to `dev`.
 2. Select `Merge before build` in `Additonal behaviour` and add `main` as your branch to merge to.
+NOTE: add your repo name as `origin`.
 It should look like this:

 ![alt text](./assets/merge%20after%20build.png)